AdobeDocs/experience-manager-cloud-service.en/help/implementing/developing/headless/getting-started/create-assets-folder.md

 1. Tap or click **Create -&gt; Folder**.
 1. Provide a **Title** and a **Name** for your folder.
    * The **Title** should be descriptive.
    * The **Name** will become the node name in the repository.
-It will be automatically generated based on the title and adjusted according to [AEM naming conventions,](/help/implementing/developing/introduction/naming-conventions.md) but can be adjusted if necessary.
+      * It will be automatically generated based on the title and adjusted according to [AEM naming conventions.](/help/implementing/developing/introduction/naming-conventions.md)
+      * It can be adjusted if necessary.

    ![Create folder](../assets/assets-folder-create.png)
 1. Select the folder you just created and then select **Properties** from the toolbar (or use the `p` [keyboard shortcut.](/help/sites-cloud/authoring/getting-started/keyboard-shortcuts.md))